Knicks vs. Hornets Player Props Betting Odds

 |3PM

-- The 23.5-point prop total for Ball on Sunday is 9.2 higher than his scoring average, which is 14.3.
+- The 26.5-point prop total for Ball on Saturday is 12.2 higher than his season scoring average, which is 14.3.

-- He has collected six boards per game, 0.5 more than his over/under for Sunday's game.
+- He has pulled down six boards per game, 0.5 more than his over/under for Saturday's game.

-- Ball averages nine assists, 0.5 more than his over/under for Sunday.

-- Ball averages two made three-pointers, which is less than his over/under on Sunday (3.5).
+- Ball, at two three-pointers made per game, averages 1.5 less than his over/under on Saturday.

 Check out all the prop bet options FanDuel has to offer!